fatal-exception/sdp-sp3-worksheet-three/README.md

 	(Hint: *Dependency Inversion Principle*).
 5. Investigate the `pollSensors` method again, as you did in the previous exercise.
 What are its responsibilities now?
 6. A new use case!
 This is no longer a alarm system for only detecting hazards.
 It should now also include security such as *motion* and *heat* sensors.
 	However, these sensors don’t run on a battery so one of the `Sensor` interface methods is suddenly redundant for a whole set of sensors.
 Which method is this and what SOLID principle does this break?
+Interface Segregation!
+Also Single Responsibility...
 7. Following the principle you decided upon in the previous exercise, solve the problem by following the presentation slide hints on this principle.
 8. Create a new `MotionSensor` sensor, which inherits from the `Sensor` interface.
 These new security sensors should be polled separately from the hazard sensors.
 	This requires a way to distinguish between the two sensor categories.
 Make changes to the `Sensor` interface to accommodate this.